eklucas/Little-Helpers/Intro_to_geocoding.md

 Geocoding services are never perfect, and there are some things you should keep in mind when you're deciding whether to geocode and what service to use:
  - Some geocoders won't geocode intersections (usually written this way: "9th St and Elm St" or "9th St / Elm St").
  - Sometimes geocoders can't get accurate coordinates for an address, so they'll [place addresses in the middle of a wider geography](http://www.vox.com/2014/4/21/5636040/whats-the-matter-with-kansas-and-porn), such as a county, state or even the country.
  - Sometimes geocoders are just not accurate.
+As Jacob Harris once put it: [_geocoding is often rubbish_](https://source.opennews.org/en-US/learning/distrust-your-data/).
+Don't be discouraged, just be careful.

 [Take me back to the top](https://github.com/eklucas/Little-Helpers/blob/master/Intro_to_geocoding.md#intro-to-geocoding)
 ###_Available tools_